 About

-I am an AI/Machine Learning scientist, with a PhD focusing on computational neuroscience from the University of California, Riverside, and a Master’s in Neuroscience from San Diego State University, there I developed computational models using brain imaging data to help diagnose Alzheimer’s disease.
+I am a biotech CTO and an AI/Machine Learning scientist, with a PhD focusing on computational neuroscience from the University of California, Riverside and a Master’s in Neuroscience from San Diego State University, there I developed computational models using brain imaging data to help diagnose Alzheimer’s disease.

-Though I am a scientist, my first love was actually art, drawing, painting, and designing.
-Science and art nevertheless intersect in interesting ways.
-Nature is fiercely creative, in its elaborate, diverse patterns; however, patterns emerge from the convergence of parts and relationships operating at a low level of analysis (e.g. chemistry, physics, and, foundationally, mathematics).
-Subsequently, nature generates artistic forms or patterns, inspiring the world’s great artists, through a clearly principled or algorithmic process.
+Nature is fiercely creative in its elaborate, diverse patterns — patterns that emerge from abstract and often hidden relationships (for example, what chemistry, physics, and, foundationally, mathematics expose).
+While the traditional artist often recreates these patterns without explicitly mastering physics or mathematics, nature acts on both scientist and artist alike through an algorithmic process.
 Whereas the traditional artist decodes the world of visible and aesthetically pleasing patterns, scientists can now use math and computer programming to unveil nature’s generative algorithms.
 That is, how the patterns come into existence in the first place.
-Scientists are therefore nature’s storytellers and must look to history, and the masters of art and literature, to express nature’s grandeur inclusively.
+Scientists are therefore nature’s storytellers and must embrace art and literature as foundational to scientific progress.

-Admittedly, an unsettling narrative has been unfolding with the popularization of AI/Machine Learning.
-Discoveries in neuroscience, physics, computer science, and mathematics are already challenging historical ideas on uniqueness and intelligence—blurring well established lines between the real and the artificial.
+Admittedly, an unsettling narrative has been unfolding with the popularization of AI technologies.
+Discoveries in neuroscience, physics, computer science, and mathematics are already challenging historical ideas on uniqueness and intelligenceblurring well established lines between the real and the artificial.
 It is unclear where this path might lead.
 But today’s uncertainty implies possibility; the exciting possibilities of a future that is not yet written.
 What world will we create?

 Image: The animation above is made using text from John Venn’s The Logic of Chance, which appears as lines (or what appears like dots at a distance) that extend left to right during the initial frames; the brighter, larger text, a chaotic and insensible jumble, that follows along the contours of my face and clothes in the subsequent frames is from Shakespeare’s Romeo & Juliet.
 I find it interesting that just when something begins to make sense, it is followed soon after by the feeling that it never could or will.
 And yet even as the words are lost, meaning is within reach—guided, as we all are, sensibly, by the strange laws of poetry and chance.